syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Filtering words that contain input text

-Displays all the matches that contain the typed characters in control by using `Contains`.
-This strategy is case in-sensitive.
+Displays all the matches that contains the typed characters in control by using Contains.
+This strategy is case insensitive.

 {% tabs %}